Monica Barbaro asks about talking to animals

 pre-Kitty City, this other cat I had,

-I would, both of what she said of the pets, I would want to know.
+I would.
+Both of what she said about the pets, I would want to know.

 I would love to know where he, what his story was because he was found on the street.